WizardOfArc/TeraTemplateStuff/README.md

-# Repo fro trying out Tera Templates and maybe using them for templates for WizardOfArc git hub pages
+# Repo for trying using Tera Templates

+## using them for templates for WizardOfArc git hub pages